drakkan/sftpgo/README.md

 fi
 ```

-and here is an example where SFTPGo check the user password for you:
+and here is an example where SFTPGo checks the user password for you:

 ```
 #!/bin/sh